Types of Websites: Explore the World Wide Web!

 2. Transactional/eCommerce

-• Retail (Amazon, eBay, specialty stores)
+• Retail (Amazon, eBay, speciality stores)

 • Service-based (travel booking, event ticketing, freelance platforms)